otoolep/questdb.io/docs/datatypes.md

 ---
 id: datatypes
-title: Type system
+title: Data types
-sidebar_label: Type system
+sidebar_label: Data Types
 ---

-## Supported Types

 The type system is derived from types in Java.